ssmaritime.com & ssmaritime.net

 It was a sad moment not only for me, but also for the thousands that lined the docks to see her go!

-She was leased from June to November 1962 as a hotel ship for the Seattle World Fair.
-She was moored at Pier 51, Elliot Bay.
-Towards the end of her Seattle stay, her funnels were painted by her new owners painted, featuring a diamond shaped insignia of and was renamed Dominion Monarch Maru.
-The Dominion Monarch Maru departed Seattle with her dignity intact and sailed for Osaka where she arrived on November 25, 1962, where she was broken up.
+Her new owners leased the Dominion Monarch out as a floating Hotel and Entertainment Centre for Seattle's Century 21 Exposition from June to November 1962 Mitsui.
+She arrived at Seattle on May 29, 1962 and she was moored at Pier 51, Elliot Bay.
+Towards the end of her stay, her funnels were painted by her new owners featuring a diamond shaped insignia of and she was renamed Dominion Monarch Maru.

 With her name changed to Dominion Monarch Maru